 So, is Bitcoin Approaching a Saturation Level?

 The answer, the way it seems at the moment, is no. Bitcoin is not at all saturating but rather maturing.
 It is becoming the new gold and could become the future store of value.
-We might not witness a mega bull rally anytime soon, but steady growth in the long run is expected.
+According to our Bitcoin price forecast, we might not witness a mega bull rally anytime soon, but steady growth in the long run is expected.
 For those looking to make daddy profits in a baby’s time will have to look somewhere else, as the bubble that “Bitcoin will make you rich overnight” finally seems to be bursting.

 Once the market matures completely, Bitcoin will begin behaving like gold, and people, especially from politically unstable countries, will look forward to it as a safe store of value.
 However, history shows that Bitcoin is prone to unusual twists and turns, though, a rational opinion is to be patient, buy BTC, but to use it or store it for the long run.